top of page

 Thank you to Dr. Terrilyn Hickman-Allen, EdD, LCSW, BC-TMH and the entire network of behavioral health professionals at Community College of Philadelphia who continue to model what integrative, human-centered care looks like.
 Thank you to the organizers for curating such a meaningful event.
 And thank you to the sisters, brothers, and community members who show up every day to push this work forward.

-Peace be upon you family, yours truly the realest author you know!
+Peace be upon you, family.
+Yours truly, the realest author you know!

 Comments